NickG-Math/Mackey/Doc.md

 * There is one caveat: While the loop iterations are independent, they are not all equally computationally intensive.
 A sphere like \f$S^{2\sigma+\lambda}\f$ is cheaper to compute compared to \f$S^{6\sigma+8\lambda}\f$ which is in turn much cheaper compared to \f$S^{6\sigma-8\lambda}\f$ as the latter one involves a box product.
 In the multiplicative structure we may have to take double box products, and these are even more expensive in run-time as they involve arbitrarily large permutation matrices.

 * So it's important to equally divide the work amongst the threads.
 Currently this has to be done manually on the user's end.
-Or use guided scheduling.

 \section intvsfloat Integers vs Floats

 I use integers (or indeed ```char``` and ```short```) for the majority of the computations; that's usually the fastest method and makes the most sense (as all numbers appearing are actually integers).
-There is one important exception: Matrix multiplication.
+There is one important exception: Matrix multiplication (and matrix determinant).
 Eigen is much slower with integer matrix multiplication compared to floating points, and the Intel MKL does not even support integer matrix multiplication.
 So when we need to multiply matrices we cast them to floats.
 This is only needed for the Homology algorithm, which is at the very end of the pipeline (together with the Smith Normal Form) so we can benefit from smaller integer types before casting.

 \section memo Memoizing ChangeBasis